Richard Wilson’s Biography

-Richard Wilson is a visual artist who uses reality and creativity to produce images that reflect the beauty in the world around him.
+Richard Wilson is an award winning visual artist who uses reality and creativity to produce images that reflect the beauty in the world around him.

 Let yourself be drawn into the paintings of Richard Wilson and find comfort in the familiarity of the images.
 You will find that his work journeys deep into the souls of his subjects.